 Complete the 40-day sugar fast. ✓

 This was such a good experience!
-I knew before I even finished it that I would want to do it again.
+I knew before I even finished it that I would want to do it again, and I DID do it again in August.
 I think it will be something I do at least once a year from now on.

 Spend time writing at least once a week.